OpenZeppelin/openzeppelin-nile-upgrades/README.md

 ```
 nile deploy_proxy [OPTIONS] SIGNER CONTRACT_NAME [INITIALIZER_ARGS]...

+SIGNER - private key alias for the Account to use.

+CONTRACT_NAME - the name of the implementation contract.

+INITIALIZER_ARGS - arguments for the initializer function.

 Options:
   --initializer TEXT  Initializer function name.
 Defaults to 'initializer'
   --alias TEXT        Unique identifier for your proxy.